-Pro Wrestling News Report (December 27, 2024)
+This Week In Wrestling History (Week Fifty-Two) 12/24 – 12/31 (Original Broadcast 12/26/2019)

 - WWE RAW 12/23/24 and AEW Collision 12/21/24 TV Ratings

-RIGHT CLICK AND SAVE to download the AUDIO episode of WRESTLING WEEKEND NEWS REPORT (12/27/24)
+RIGHT CLICK AND SAVE to download the AUDIO episode of WRESTLING NEWS REPORT (12/27/24)

-CLICK HERE for the YOUTUBE VERSION of WRESTLING WEEKEND NEWS REPORT (12/27/24)
+CLICK HERE for the YOUTUBE VERSION of WRESTLING NEWS REPORT (12/27/24)

-CLICK HERE for the COMMERCIAL FREE AUDIO episode of WRESTLING WEEKEND NEWS REPORT (12/27/24)
+CLICK HERE for the COMMERCIAL FREE AUDIO episode of WRESTLING NEWS REPORT (12/27/24)

 CLICK HERE to access previous episodes for all Don Tony and Kevin Castle Show public content